© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Part of the Rhee Wall, a medieval canal, at Snargate is a scheduled monument protected by Historic England under reference 1010699.
 View the official record →

-The Rhee Wall is a medieval canal that forms part of the drainage and water management infrastructure of the Romney Marsh area in Kent.
+Part of the Rhee Wall is a medieval canal located at Snargate in Kent, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010699.

 Part of the Rhee Wall, a medieval canal, at Snargate is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010699.